 - Assess the trees on site. - Assess the impact of the proposed development on the trees. - Identify trees to be retained and those that require removal to facilitate the proposed development plans. - Make recommendations to ensure the impact on the retained trees is acceptable and complies with AS 4970:2009 Protection of trees on development sites (Australian Standard®, 2009).

 3.0 Site Inspection

-The property faces north and is an undeveloped block.
-The land is flat.
+The property faces south and is a residential developed block.
+The land gently slopes from south to north.